-PEH 287 5 credits Athletic Training
+PEH 287 [GE] Athletic Training

 An introductory course to the field of athletic training.
-Will introduce prevention and care of athletic injuries and illnesses.
-Emphasis is placed on managing and preventing injuries common to an active lifestyle, including acute and overuse injuries.
+Topics discussed will include professional standards, risk management, employment settings, and prevention and care of common athletic injuries.
+Emphasis is placed on mechanisms, treatment, and preventive taping of common sports injuries.

-PEH 288 5 credits Anatomical Kinesiology
+PEH 288 [NS] Anatomical Kinesiology

-Study of the musculoskeletal structure of the living human body, bones and their articulation, segments and their movements, muscles and their attachments and actions, and systemic nerves and their innervations and function.
-Special emphasis is placed on musculoskeletal analysis of basic exercises and movement patterns.
+Study of the musculoskeletal structure of the human body.
+Focus is placed on learning bones, joint articulations.
+As well learning muscles, their attachments and actions, and how the move the body in sport and everyday activities.
+Special emphasis is placed on musculoskeletal analysis of basic exercise and movement patterns.

-PEH 289 2 credits Athletic Training Practicum II
+PEH 289 [GE] 2 credits Athletic Training Practicum II

-Provide a practical application of athletic training knowledge and skills in the training room setting.
-Students will assist the ATC in serving the student athletic athletes for WVC men's and women's athletic teams.
-PEH 289 is intended for the advanced student athletic trainer.
+Designed for the advanced student athletic trainer, practical application of athletic training knowledge and skills in the training room setting.
+Students will assist the ATC in serving the student athletes for WVC men's and women's athletic teams.
 This course can be repeated for credit for working different sports seasons.
 Prerequisites: PEH 287 and instructor's signature only.

-Physical Education - Recreation
+Physical Education & Health - Activity

-PEHR 105 2 credits Hiking in North Central Washington
+PEHR 105 [GE] [A] 2 credits Hiking in North Central Washington

-Introduction to the basics of hiking in North Central Washington to students of all fitness levels.
+Course designed to introduce the basics of hiking in North Central Washington to students of all fitness levels.
 Addresses decision making skills, trip planning, first aid, safety, navigation and environmental concerns.
 Includes required day hiking trips in order to apply learned skills in a real-time environment.
+May be repeated for credit.

-PEHR 106 2 credits Alpine Ski & Snowboard
+PEHR 106 [GE] [A] Alpine Ski & Snowboard

-Introduces the fundamentals of alpine skiing and snowboarding.
+Introduces the fundamentals of alpine skiing or snowboarding to students.
 Addressing risk-management, teaching techniques and mountain etiquette, students will gain confidence & competence in the lifetime sports of alpine ski & snowboard.
 The course is a combination of in-class sessions and six on-snow sessions at Mission Ridge Ski Resort.
-Prerequisites: Orientation; doctor's permission or physical within last year recommended for students age 40 and older and/or students with any health or physical concern.
+May be repeated for credit.

-PEHR 107 2 credits Columbia River Rowing
+PEHR 107 [GE] [A] Columbia River Rowing

 Introduction to the basics of rowing for students of all fitness levels.
-Addresses rowing technique, rowing terminology, safety guidelines, and rowing etiquette.
-The course includes required rowing outings in order to apply learned skills in a real-time environment.
+Addresses rowing technique, rowing terminology, safety guidelines and rowing etiquette.
+Course includes required rowing outings in order to apply learned skills in a real-time environment.
+May be repeated for credit.